bjafl-uit/dte2606-fa24-g1/README.md

 - Report can be found in [docs folder](/docs/report/dte2606-fa24-graded1-bfl.pdf)

+## Requirements

+- matplotlib
+- numpy
+- pygame

+Listed in [requirements.txt](requirements.txt).
+May be installed with `pip install -r requirements.txt`

 ## Notes

 - AI tools (ChatGPT and GH Copilot) have been applied for support, like code completion, productivity and support in syntax lookup and providing examples.